 City Council Balances Reduced House Sizes with the Needs of Growing and Aging Families

 November 13, 2018, the City Council adopted an Ordinance amending sections of the San Carlos Municipal Code in response to community concerns about house sizes.
+The ordinance is now in effect.

 Over the past two years, the City has been listening to community members who feel that some new houses and additions being built in San Carlos are too large for their lot and neighborhood.
 The Council tasked staff to work with two separate resident commissions to develop recommendations addressing these concerns.